-Now that we have a working Pilot, and a revised Transformation Playbook, it's time to engage the broader organization in change.
-The rollout involves moving all Expeditions to Basecamp One, and likely beyond.
-Each new organization you engage will begin with forming a Transformation hypothesis, followed by a Define the End State step, followed by the Expedition moving to its target Basecamp.
-The organization is effectively looping through the Change Model steps, progressively elaborating the plan as it goes deeper and deeper into the enterprise.
+Now that we have a working Pilot and a revised Transformation Playbook, it's time to engage the broader organization in change.
+The rollout involves moving all Expeditions to Basecamp One, and, likely, beyond.
+Each new organization you engage will begin by forming a Transformation hypothesis.
+Then it will Define the End State.
+Finally, it will move the Expedition to its target Basecamp.
+The organization is effectively looping through the Change Model steps, progressively elaborating the plan as it goes deeper and deeper into the enterprise. ₩НҮ

-Assuming the target organization was fully engaged during the Define the End State change step, everyone should be clear and ready to go.
+Assuming the target organization was fully engaged during the Define the End State step, everyone should be clear and ready to go.
 The rollout involves executing the steps in the plan.
 This generally involves everything necessary to get the target organization up and running and performant to the expectations of the organization.
 As the rollout gets underway, risks are managed, issues are escalated, and weekly progress reports are produced.
 Leadership is engaged for the duration of the rollout and is actively involved in helping to remove impediments.
 Learnings from the rollout are captured and built into the structure and content of the emerging Playbook.